 Where to begin……Are you interested in exploring Distillation for hydrosols and maybe even essential oils?
 Do you have a still or are you thinking about getting one?
-Learn the basics of distilling in this 4 part blog series with Cathy and Jade.
+Learn the basics of distilling in this 4 part blog series.

 What is Distillation?

 Distillation as Alchemy